even3yu/even3yu.github.io/_posts/2023-09-20-transceiver.md

   const ContentInfos& remote_contents =
       (remote_description() ? remote_description()->description()->contents()
                             : no_infos);
-  // The mline indices that can be recycled.
+  // The m-line indices that can be recycled.
 New transceivers should reuse these
   // slots first.
   std::queue<size_t> recycleable_mline_indices;